TheMonsterSquad/Front-end-Developer-Interview-Questions/Answers/CONTRIBUTING.md

 3. Place your answer beneath the questions.
 Use code blocks where appropriate and always cite sources as contextually as possible.

+4. Replace 😕face next to the question with a 😎 face.

+5. Open a pull request.

 ## Regarding [W3Schools](http://www.w3schools.com/) 🐛